solidsloth/dotnet-gitignore/README.md

 ## What it Does

 The tool downloads the official [Visual Studio .gitignore](https://github.com/github/gitignore/blob/master/VisualStudio.gitignore) from GitHub.
-It also caches a copy in your appdata folder in the event that you are offline.
+It also caches a copy in your user profile folder in the event that you are offline.

 ## Install